For those who insist on driving the Gulf Coast

 There is fishing, of course, and mediocre diving.
 Fidel Castro stayed here while planning his invasion of Cuba, back in the sixties.
 There is a small museum to Fidel here.

 Now we’re getting to the joys of Mexico's Gulf Coast!
 34 miles south of Tuxpan Mexican highway 180, the toll road veers off to the east.
 By all means avoid Poza Rica, which is an industrial oil town.
 The toll road reconnects to the free road a little southeast of Papantla, so you will have to backtrack for a few miles to get there.
 It is worth it.
 This is the “Vanilla Capitol of Mexico” and was once the vanilla capitol of the world.
 There is a bizarre statue of a vanilla bean as you enter town.
 By the way, real vanilla no longer contains coumarin, which is a blood-thinner.
 Good vanilla from Mexico is not 98% alcohol as is vanilla extract.
 However, alcohol is used to extract the flavor from the vanilla beans, in even the "best" Mexican vanilla.
 Different brands have different concentrations of alcohol, but they all contain alcohol.
+35% is pretty standard worldwide.
+Read the label and hope it is truthful.
 Some say there is no longer pure vanilla bottled and sold in Mexico.
 The only way to be sure you are getting pure vanilla is to buy the beans.
 Vanilla is the only edible fruit of the orchid family.
-For a complete discussion of vanilla, see the Vanilla Queen's web site.

 There are new hotels in Papantla and the place is busy and prosperous today.
 The Hotel Tajín on the square is the best in town.
 The El Tajín archaeological ruins are, to me, among the best in Mexico.
 Unlike Chichen Itza, they don’t have the manicured, Disneyland atmosphere and are more natural.
 The exhibitions of the voladores or flying pole dancers are done every day.
 The Totonac Indians leap from the top of a 150-foot pole, tethered by a rope on their ankles.
 They swirl around the pole in gradually increasing arcs and it is a sight you won’t forget.
 Papantla itself has an otherworldly, eerie feeling to it and I swear I felt the presence of white and black magic there.
 The dancers perform daily at irregular intervals.
 They will perform for just one person, as that happened to me.
 Of course, that will cost you quite a bit.
 For me, it was worth it.